Skip to main content

 Recurrent UTI Care at UVM Health

-A urinary tract infection (UTI) is a common, treatable condition that happens when germs (called bacteria) get into the urinary tract and cause an infection.
+A urinary tract infection (UTI) is a common, treatable infection that can occur in any part of the urinary system, including the bladder, urethra and kidneys.
+UTIs happen when bacteria — most often from the skin or rectum — enter the urinary tract and begin to multiply.
 Recurrent UTI is when you have three or more UTIs within a year.

 Close-up of a medical provider pointing to a model of a bladder.